Before you begin your application, you might be asking; Does Home Depot drug test?

-Home Depot follows the federal law when it comes to illegal drugs, and marijuana, while legal in many states, is still an illegal schedule 1 drug under the Controlled Substances Act.
+Home Depot follows federal law when it comes to illegal drugs, and marijuana, while legal in many states, is still an illegal Schedule 1 drug under the Controlled Substances Act.

 If you test positive for marijuana at any time, you will lose your job.

 For pre-employment, reasonable cause, and equipment certification drug testing, Home Depot uses a mouth swab drug test.
 The drug test is carried out on-site and then sent to a lab for analysis.

 When you apply for a job at Home Depot, your drug test may take place immediately after a successful interview, or it could be carried out at your orientation.

 Does Home Depot Drug Test If You Get Hurt?

 Yes, they do.
 If you have an accident or injure yourself or another person, you will have to take a drug test.
 You’ll also need to take a drug test if you damage company property, equipment, or merchandise.

 Post-accident and post-incident drug tests are urine drug tests and you’ll be sent to a local clinic right away to provide a sample.

 How Far Back Will A Mouth Swab Drug Test Go?